djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

 ### Sensitivity to Outliers

-- **MAE**: Less sensitive to outliers compared to MSE and RMSE because it does not square the errors.
+- The **MAE** is less sensitive to outliers than MSE and RMSE because it does not involve squaring the errors.
-- **MSE/RMSE**: More sensitive to outliers due to the squaring of errors, which amplifies the effect of larger errors.
+- The **MSE/RMSE** are more sensitive to outliers as squaring the errors amplifies the impact of larger errors.

 ### Units and Interpretability

-- **MAE and RMSE**: Both are in the same units as the dependent variable, making interpretation more intuitive.
+- Both **MAE** and **RMSE** are expressed in the same units as the dependent variable, making their interpretation straightforward.
-- **MSE**: In squared units of the dependent variable, which can be less interpretable.
+- The **MSE**, however, is in squared units of the dependent variable, which can make interpretation more difficult.

 ### Usage in Model Evaluation

-- **MAE**: Useful when all errors are equally important and when outliers are not a major concern.
+- The **MAE** is ideal when all errors are considered equally important, and outliers are not a significant concern.
-- **MSE/RMSE**: Preferred when large errors are particularly undesirable, and when penalizing larger errors more severely is important.
+- The **MSE/RMSE** are preferable when large errors are highly undesirable, as they penalize these more severely.
-- **$R^2$**: Provides a measure of how well the observed outcomes are replicated by the model, relative to the mean of the dependent variable.
+- The **$R^2$** value provides insight into how well the model replicates the observed outcomes compared to the mean of the dependent variable.

 ## Example Calculation